jaantollander/masters-thesis/content/40_results.md

 ![
 The number of entries on each of the 24 OSTs from non-system users and missing users during the 113 samples with 2-minute intervals.
-First subplot shows the number of correct entries for login and utility nodes, and the second subplot show them for compute nodes.
+The first subplot shows the number of correct entries for login and utility nodes, and the second subplot shows them for compute nodes.
-Third, subplot shows the number of missing job IDs on compute nodes, which is substancial compared to the correct identifiers in the second subplot.
+The third subplot shows the number of missing job IDs on compute nodes, which is substantial compared to the correct identifiers in the second subplot.
-Fourth subplot, shows the number of malformed identifiers for all nodes.
+The fourth subplot shows the number of malformed identifiers for all nodes.
-We can see that Jobstats on Puhti systematically produces missing job IDs and malformed identifiers.
+We can see that Jobstats on Puhti systematically produce missing job IDs and malformed identifiers.
-Furthermore, there is a large burst of malformed identifiers from 12.06 to 12.26, which indicates in some conditions, Jobstats produces huge amount of malformed identifiers.
+Furthermore, there is a large burst of malformed identifiers from 12.06 to 12.26, which indicates in some conditions, Jobstats produces a huge amount of malformed identifiers.
-It might be due to heavy load on the OSS.
+It might be due to a heavy load on the OSS.
 \label{fig:entry-ids-oss-user}
 ](figures/entry_ids_oss_user.svg)

 ![
-The number of entries on each of the 24 OSTs from system users during the 113 samples with 2-minute intervals..
+The number of entries on each of the 24 OSTs from system users during the 113 samples with 2-minute intervals.
 \label{fig:entry-ids-oss-system}
 ](figures/entry_ids_oss_system.svg)